import-js/eslint-plugin-import/docs/rules/newline-after-import.md

 # newline-after-import

-Enforces having one or more empty line after the last top-level import statement or require call.
+Enforces having one or more empty lines after the last top-level import statement or require call.

 ## Rule Details